tcmaynard/nrxInstall/README.md

 ```
 The default behavior is to name the JAR the same as the XML.

-For completeness, the resulting JAR is also included here ... but it rather wasteful since it is so easily generated
+For completeness, the resulting JAR is also included here ... but it is rather wasteful since it is so easily generated
 locally after cloning the files above.